aceLren/ThriftWarp/README.md

 # ThriftWarp

-This is adds to the Haskell Thrift library - works with xhr posts, I haven't finished websockets and some other stuff yet so it's still separate.
+This is adds to the Haskell Thrift library - works with xhr posts, I haven't finished websockets and some other stuff yet so it's still separate (I branched from 0.9.2).

 # Use